CodeYourFuture/fundamentals-course/instructor-notes.md

 Notes for the instructors of this module.

+## Equipment for running the course

+* spare laptops
+* spare headphones (week 2 onwards)
+* stickers for name tag
+* Clipboards (attendance)
+* attendance sheets
+* extra airtame or chromecast in case we want to present in two rooms
+* Post-its
+* Whiteboard markers
+* extra extension blocks
+* A4 scrap paper
+* spare biros

 ## Assessments

 Several assessments have been designed for this module.
 They should be completed during the in-person class.